Unbound Saga

 Unbound Saga is a 2.5D side-scrolling beat 'em up video game developed and published by Vogster Entertainment and also a one-shot comic book published by Dark Horse Comics.
 It was released July 16, 2009 for the PlayStation Portable via the PlayStation Network, and on December 1, 2010, for the Xbox 360 via Xbox Live Arcade.

 Unbound Saga is the story of Rick Ajax, a comic book character who is aware he is in a comic.
 Ajax and fellow comic character Lori Machete seek to confront the artist who created them and be freed from constantly fighting.

 The game received moderate reviews from critics, with the PlayStation Portable version averaging 52.60% at GameRankings and 56/100 at Metacritic.
-Reviewers felt that the game's art direction was well done, with several reviewers praising the comic-esque cutscenes, as well as the voice acting.
-Some reviewers felt that the combat lacked polish, and that the combat and upgrade system lacked depth.
+Reviewers felt that the art direction was well done, with several reviewers praising the cutscenes, along with the voice acting.
+Some reviewers said the combat was unpolished, and that the upgrade system lacked depth.
 Others lauded the simplicity of combat, likening it to classic beat 'em up titles.

 Gameplay

-Unbound Saga takes place inside a comic book and follows Rick Ajax, a character aware he is in a comic, and bent on confronting his maker.
+Unbound Saga takes place inside a comic book and follows Rick Ajax, a character aware of being in a comic, and determined to confront his maker.

 Unbound Saga is a 2.5D side-scrolling beat 'em up game.
 The game is played as though the character is reading a comic book.
-In individual comic panels the player character fights off his enemies using a combination of three attacks, which can be chained together in combos.
-When a character is defeated the hand of The Maker appears and draws additional enemies.
+In individual comic panels, the player character fights off enemies using a combination of three attacks, which can be chained together in combos.
+When a character is defeated, the hand of The Maker appears and draws additional enemies.
 In order to complete a panel, the player must defeat all the enemies The Maker draws.
 As a panel is completed, the character jumps to the next one, similar to Comix Zone.
-The environment locales vary and include areas such as sewers, city slums, jungles and tundra.
+The environment locales vary and include areas like sewers, city slums, jungles and tundra.

-Each of the game's two playable characters has a unique animation set and fighting style.
+Each of the two playable characters has a unique animation set and fighting style.
 Rick uses a fighting style similar to wrestling and can also pick up and throw enemies.
 Lori's moveset is more reminiscent of kung fu, and she has the ability to use smoke pellets to sneak up on enemies.
-Characters moves and abilities can be upgraded to earn and upgrade more powerful attacks.
+Character moves and abilities can be upgraded to gain more powerful attacks.
 Two players can team up to complete the game on the Xbox 360, each taking a respective character.
 Objects can also be picked up and thrown.
 These objects decay into smaller objects after each use.

 Plot

 The game follows Rick Ajax, a bartending comic book character aware of the fact that he is in a comic.
 He knows of his creator, whom he refers to as The Maker.
-A second character, Lori Machete, is also available for play.
-Together they journey through the fictional city of Toxopolis to confront The Maker.
+A second character, Lori Machete, is also available.
+They journey together through the fictional city of Toxopolis to confront The Maker.